NuGet/docs.microsoft.com-nuget/docs/reference/NuGet-Client-SDK.md

 # NuGet Client SDK

-The *NuGet Client SDK* refers to a group of NuGet packages centered around the [NuGet.Protocol](https://www.nuget.org/packages/NuGet.Protocol) and [NuGet.Packaging](https://www.nuget.org/packages/NuGet.Packaging) packages from the [NuGet/NuGet.Client](https://github.com/NuGet/NuGet.Client) GitHub repository.
+The *NuGet Client SDK* refers to a group of NuGet packages:

+* [`NuGet.Protocol`](https://www.nuget.org/packages/NuGet.Protocol) - Used to interact with HTTP and file-based NuGet feeds
+* [`NuGet.Packaging`](https://www.nuget.org/packages/NuGet.Packaging) - Used to interact with NuGet packages. `NuGet.Protocol` depends on this package

 > [!Note]
 > For documentation on the NuGet server protocol, please refer to the [NuGet Server API](~/api/overview.md).